pingcap/docs-cn/v3.0/reference/tools/data-migration/usage-scenarios/shard-merge.md

 5. Filter out all the deletion operations in the `user`.`information` table of three upstream instances.
 6. Filter out all the deletion operations in the `store_{01|02}`.`sale_{01|02}` table of three upstream instances.
 7. Filter out the `user`.`log_bak` table of three upstream instances.
 8. Because the `store_{01|02}`.`sale_{01|02}` tables have auto-increment primary keys of the bigint type, the conflict occurs when these tables are merged into TiDB.
-So you need to modify the auto-increment primary keys to avoid the conflict.
+The following text will show you solutions to resolve and avoid the conflict.

 ## Downstream instances